genn-team/genn/docs/building_networks.rst

 Parameters
 ----------
-Parameters are homogeneous across an entire population and
+Parameters are initialised to constant numeric values which are homogeneous across an entire population:

-DYNAMIC PARAMETERS
+..  code-block:: python

+    ini = {"m": 0.0529324, ...}

+They are very efficient to access from models as their values are either hard-coded into the kernels or, on the GPU, delivered via high-performance constant cache.
+However

 Extra global parameters
 -----------------------